Kingmaker Casino Review

 Online Reputation

-• AskGamblers — CasinoRank 5.1/10 (down from 5.6/10 at our previous audit), player rating 4.5/10 from 10 reviews, Active listing with no Certificate of Trust.
-26 complaints logged (up from 24), 23 resolved, average response 2 days — the resolution rate is genuinely high and worth crediting, even against the overall trajectory.
+• AskGamblers — CasinoRank 4.9/10 (down from 5.6 then 5.1 at our prior audits), player rating 4.5/10 from 10 reviews, Active listing, no Certificate of Trust.
+Licensed-by field shows Anjouan Gaming Board.
+27 complaints, 23 resolved, 2-day average response, 10-day average duration, ~$1,867 average dispute.
+The high resolution rate is a genuine counter-signal worth crediting even against the declining rank.

-• LCB — 2.9/5 community score from 21 votes, ranked #473 of 1,754.
-No formal blacklist or warning flag.
-Recent LCB forum participants have linked NovaForge to the defunct Rabidi N.V. operator group — this is community attribution, not a verified corporate record, but it’s worth noting as context for players assessing operator lineage.
+• LCB — Community rating 2.9/5 from 21 votes, ranked 485 of 1,761, no formal blacklist or warning flag.
+Listed under NovaForge Ltd with an Anjouan licence.
+Forum participants link NovaForge to the Rabidi N.V. operator lineage — community attribution, not a verified corporate record, but worth noting for players assessing operator history.

-• CasinoReviews (formerly ThePOGG) — listed but with no recommendation flag and no “avoid” designation.
-The review carries a cautionary note on Curaçao licensing quality relative to UKGC or MGA.
+• CasinoReviews (formerly ThePOGG) — Listed with no recommendation flag and no “avoid” designation, carrying a cautionary note on Curaçao/Anjouan licence quality relative to UKGC or MGA.
 No mediation case history.

 Like most offshore operators accepting Australian players, Kingmaker sits on the ACMA block register — jurisdictional context under Australia’s Interactive Gambling Act, not a casino-specific safety signal.